colindchung/colindchung/README.md

 ## Hi there 👋

 I'm Colin, a full stack engineer originally from Toronto and currently based in San Francisco.
-At the moment, I'm leading the engineering team and building the next generation of agents in the battery space @ [Ohm](https://www.ohm.ai/) (Formerly Byterat, YC W23)
+At the moment, I'm leading the engineering team @ [Ohm](https://www.ohm.ai/) (Formerly Byterat, YC W23).
+We are building enterprise-grade ETL pipelines and the next generation of agents for data analysis in the battery industry.

-### My usual stack:
+### My typical stack:
 - Python
 - Typescript
+- Go
-- React / Tailwind
+- React/Vite/Tailwind
 - Postgres
 - AWS